Professor Guiying Nie is a member of the Centre for Reproductive Health.

-Associate Professor Nie’s research has resulted in over 100 peer-reviewed publications, the majority as first or senior author in top discipline-specific or high impact general journals.
+Prof Nie’s research has resulted in over 100 peer-reviewed publications, the majority as first or senior author in top discipline-specific or high impact general journals.
 A sought after speaker, she has presented her work at numerous national and international conferences and is regularly asked to review major national and international grants.
 She has also served on a number of editorial boards, including a current position on the Editorial Board of Reproductive Sciences.
 She is an executive member of Australian and New Zealand Placental Research Association (ANZPRA).
 As well as the National Health and Medical Research Council of Australia, Prof Nie receives funding support from Monash IVF, the CASS Foundation and international funding bodies such as CONRAD/CICCR (USA), ESHRE (Europe), Ferring and the Bill and Melinda Gates Foundation.